 The Miss Australia Quest, later known as the Miss Australia Awards, was one of the nation's longest-running and most successful charity events.

-'Across the years, Miss Australia was always representative of an "ideal" Australian woman and this changing notion of ideal womanhood reflects much broader changes in history and society,' Sophie said.
+'Across the years, Miss Australia was always representative of an "ideal" Australian woman and this changing notion of ideal womanhood reflects much broader changes in history and society,' Jensen said.

 History of the Quest